Evanidus14/Aldrnari-Gamepad-Setup/README.md

 ### Remaining Free Keybinds

 There are still quite a few keys on your keyboard left for possible hotkey use.
-You have the entire numbers line (not the numpad, most of those are being used) as well as the following keys: O, U, Y, K, and L. That should be more than enough.
+You have the entire numbers line (not the numpad, most of those are being used) as well as the following keys: O, U, Y, and L. That should be more than enough.
 Unfortunately, if you want to use any hotkeys beyond what I've built into the configurations, you'll have to add them in yourself.
 Support for this endeavor will not be provided.
 Fortunately, it isn't very hard to figure out with a little time and effort.

-## Final Tips
+## Final Tips & Troubleshooting

 While this setup has worked well in my testing, there are a few quirks that can and will occur.
 During my testing they did not hamper or stop my gameplay.
 I will attempt to address them all as I have encountered them.
+You will be directed back to the readme if you ask questions about these "quirks" in the support channel.

 #### Engarde Spellsword Tips